piql/HocrConverter/README.md

 My configuration is ocropus 0.7 and tesseract 3.02.02

-The script is more verbose.
-It respects the use of filenames in ocropus hocr files ( but not in tesseract for now )

-Included some aspects from the fork of https://github.com/zw/HocrConverter: some more command line arguments
+Included some aspects from the fork of https://github.com/zw/HocrConverter:

+Some command line arguments:
  - draw bounding boxes
  - draw text
- - include image
  - inverse height ( tesseract and ocropus count differently )
  - multiple pages
  - include Images ( from hOCR or via command line )
+ - verbosity

 For command line parsing and validation I use some external libraries:
 - docopt